 The best magnesium glycinate for sleep and anxiety is the one you will take consistently every evening.
 The form itself – glycinate – is the correct starting point for most people, because it combines superior absorption with the independently calming effects of glycine, targeting sleep and anxiety through multiple physiological pathways simultaneously.

-Start with 200 mg of elemental magnesium nightly, taken 1 to 2 hours before bed.
+Start with 200 mg of elemental magnesium nightly, taken 30 to 60 minutes before bed.
 Give it a minimum of 4 weeks before evaluating the results.
 If daytime anxiety is also a concern, split the dose between morning and evening.
 Most people notice meaningful improvements in sleep quality and baseline stress levels within the first month of consistent use.

 Magnesium glycinate will not replace healthy sleep habits, a low-stress environment, or professional treatment for clinical anxiety disorders, but for the enormous number of people whose sleep and anxiety struggles are rooted in a physiological magnesium shortfall, it is one of the most evidence-supported and well-tolerated interventions available without a prescription.